SmilesDZgk/DU-VAE/README.md

 ### Data
-Datastes used in this paper can be downloaded in this [link](https://drive.google.com/drive/folders/13sMpOJLFkROPxaIBKl8NUSOEvQjUQyq_?usp=sharing).
+Datastes used in this paper can be downloaded in this [link](https://drive.google.com/drive/folders/13sMpOJLFkROPxaIBKl8NUSOEvQjUQyq_?usp=sharing), with the specific license if that is based on MIT License.
 ### Usage
 Example script to train DU-VAE on text data:
 ```angular2